The Dog Ate My Blog

 Since I arrived last July, I have had the privilege of meeting and interviewing countless community members to find out what Aurora wants this school to be.
 This process has been truly inspiring.
 Aurora is filled with incredible people and organizations doing impactful work.
 What I heard from you is that you want this school to be a place for everyone, a place for creativity and a place for growth.

-When the school opens in January, I want you to walk in and know that it was designed with YOU – our future students – in mind.
+When the school opens, I want you to walk in and know that it was designed with YOU – our future students – in mind.

 Hopefully, this new institution will help you realize the power you already have inside and the importance of sharing your story with others.